k-one-e/raspberry-pi/reverse-proxy/README.md

 # Nginx as Reverse Proxy on Raspberry Pi

+Instruction how to expose your internal applications securely to the internet with Nginx as reverse proxy

 # Update repositories and install prerequisites
 sudo apt-get update
 sudo apt-get -y install build-essential libpcre3 libpcre3-dev openssl libssl-dev zlib1g zlib1g-dev